MacroMan/random-enum-value-from-text/README.md

 Pseudo-random index selection from an enum, ensuring the same value is always selected for a given text

 ## Motivation
-This was made to support picking a random display colour for a person initials, but can be used for any purpose where a deterministic pseudo-random enum value is required
+This was made to support picking a random display colour from a persons initials, but can be used for any purpose where a deterministic pseudo-random enum value is required

 ## Installation
 `npm i random-enum-value-from-text`

 or

-`npm add random-enum-value-from-text`
+`pnpm add random-enum-value-from-text`

 or

 `yarn add random-enum-value-from-text`

 ## Usage